MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/nodejs-virtual-machine-vm/connect-linux-virtual-machine-ssh.md

 ---
-title: Create Linux virtual machine
+title: Connect to virtual machine
-description: Create an Azure Linux virtual machine with Azure CLI ms.topic: tutorial ms.date: 11/09/2020 ms.custom: devx-track-js
+description: Use SSH to connect to your Linux virtual machine. ms.topic: tutorial ms.date: 11/09/2020 ms.custom: devx-track-js